smok-serwis/temps/docs/varlen.rst

 Also note that variable length series live in a different namespace than standard time series, so you can name them the same.

+Also, variable lengths are written using little endian encoding.

 Accessing them
 --------------